Oobi

 Oobi is an American children's television series produced by Little Airplane Productions for the Noggin channel.
 The show's concept is based on a training method used by puppeteers, in which they use their hands and a pair of glass eyes instead of a full puppet.
 The main character is a bare hand puppet named Oobi.
 The first season was a series of two-minute shorts.
 For its second and third seasons, it became a long-form series, with episodes lasting 13 minutes each.
 The show originally aired from 2000 to February 11, 2005, with reruns continuing until March 18, 2013.

-The series was created by Josh Selig, a former writer and actor for Sesame Street.
+The series was created by Josh Selig.
 He came up with the idea for Oobi while watching bare-handed puppeteers audition for Sesame Street.
-All of the show's puppeteers were veteran Muppet performers.
 The main characters were played by Tim Lagasse, Stephanie D'Abruzzo, Noel MacNeal, and Tyler Bunch.

-The puppets' designs include glass eyes and accessories like hats and hairpieces.
-The puppeteers' thumbs are used to represent mouth movement, and their fingers flutter and clench to show emotions.
-The characters talk in simple sentences, using only two to three words at a time.
-The show's ending credits feature a montage of families making and playing with their own bare-hand Oobi puppets.
+All of the puppeteers were veteran Muppet performers.

 Oobi was a breakout success for Noggin.
 It received positive reviews from critics, with praise for the puppeteers' performances, the visual style, and the show's appeal toward multiple age groups.
 The Age reported that the show developed a strong cult following among older viewers, and Noel MacNeal has said that the show's fans range from amateur puppeteers to "college-age stoners."
+In 2008, a fan site called OobiEyes.com ran a YouTube promotion, which inspired a community of early YouTubers to make videos with their own Oobi-style puppets.

 The show received a variety of awards, including from the Television Academy and Parents' Choice.
-Oobi had a Nielsen rating of 2.35 among Noggin viewers by 2004, becoming the highest-rated series ever to air on Noggin.
+Oobi had a Nielsen rating of 2.35 among Noggin viewers by 2004, becoming Noggin's highest-rated series at the time.
 It is the most widely distributed Noggin show, having aired in over 23 markets worldwide by 2005.
-A foreign adaptation titled Oobi: Dasdasi premiered in 2012 and ran for 78 episodes, airing in the Middle East and countries across Asia.
+A foreign adaptation called Oobi: Dasdasi premiered in 2012 and ran for 78 episodes in the Middle East.